gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/ddd-solid.md

 > It depends. - Kent Beck

-DDD and SOLID makes sense for an medium to large projects.
+DDD and SOLID make sense for medium to large projects.
 A simple CRUD application won't benefit from over-engineered abstractions.
 They will be even counter-productive and introduce accidental complexity.

 # References